OmarFAbdelrahman/sprints-co2-backend/README.md

 ## DB Access

-You need to add Atlas Mongo connection URL as a variable with the name MONGO_URL in a .env file.
+You need to add Atlas Mongo connection URL as a variable with the name MONGO_URL in .env file.

 ## Usage

 Server will run on port 5000 by default.
-Define a variable called PORT in .env file with the desired port.
+Define a variable with the name PORT in .env file with the desired port.

 ```bash
 node app.js